astrosilverio/ExpectoCastellum/README.md

 	> talk to marvin
 	> talk to Buffy

-(In the third line, the parser doesn't recognize `'arc'` as a valid word, skips over it, and recognizes `'reactor'`...but more on the parser later!)
+(In the third line, the parser doesn't recognize `'arc'` as a valid word, skips over it, and recognizes `'reactor'`.)

 And that's how you create things and people and put them in your map!